Tomkaehst/FRAPAnalysis/README.md

 A script in R that performs analyses for fluorescence recovery after photobleaching (FRAP) experiments.

 This was added to the master branch.
+This was added to the master branch, although a dependend branch already exists.

 <div>Placeholder for additions in a new branch</div>